What If … the Internet of Things Facilitated the Development of a Circular Economy?

 “At its core, the Internet of Things is a business model that reduces waste and streamlines processes, promising to deliver greater value from a smaller amount of resources.” – Triple Pundit

-- Global emissions: Smart systems and efficient devices could help reduce global greenhouse gas emissions by 15 percent.
+- Global emissions: Smart systems and efficient devices could help reduce global greenhouse gas emissions by 15 percent(link is external).
 A report by Carbon War Room and AT&T indicates that global IoT implementation in agriculture, construction, energy, transportation and other sectors could result in over 9 gigatons per year reduction of global greenhouse gas emissions (equivalent to combined current emissions of India and the U.S.).

 Smart systems and efficient devices could help reduce global greenhouse gas emissions by 15 percent